Find Affordable College Courses

 Read full report on General Agriculture at Southern Illinois University Carbondale

 A rank of #4 on this year’s list means University of Illinois at Urbana-Champaign is a great place for general agriculture students working on their bachelor’s degree.
-Located in the small city of Champaign, UIUC is a public school with a fairly large student population.
+Located in the small city of Champaign, UIUC is a public school with a very large student population.

 #4